Bar Yochai (song): Song

 The hymn incorporates expressions from Tanakh, rabbinical teachings and ideas, and expressions from the Zohar, displaying Lavi's own mastery of scriptural and kabbalistic sources.

+Some versions add an eleventh stanza referencing the Messiah.

 Words

 Customs

 While the Jews of North Africa sang the hymn every Friday night before eating the Shabbat evening meal, the Jews of Eastern Europe did not adopt this practice.
 To this day, most Ashkenazi Jews do not sing the hymn at all of their Shabbat evening meals.
 The Artscroll Siddur indicates that many sing it Friday nights during Sfira.

 Both Sephardi and Ashkenazi Jews sing the hymn on Lag BaOmer, the Yom Hillula (anniversary of death) of bar Yochai.
 Among Persian Jews, the hymn was sung on Friday nights in Hebrew and on Lag BaOmer in Persian.

 Different customs were adopted by Sephardi, Ashkenazi, and Hasidic communities in Israel pertaining to the singing of the hymn during Friday-night synagogue services and/or at the Shabbat evening meal, but all groups sing the hymn on Lag BaOmer.
 In the northern Israeli town of Meron, site of the tomb of bar Yochai, the hymn is "heard around the clock" at the massive celebrations that take place there on Lag BaOmer.

-The Ashkenazi tune for the hymn differs slightly from the Sephardi tune; the latter is the same as that sung by Lavi himself.
+The Ashkenazi tune for the hymn differs slightly from the Sephardi tune; according to an account from Rabbi Yeshayahu Margolin, the latter is the same as that sung by Lavi himself.